 How do I start paying an employee?

 All employers are responsible for paying their staff the right amount each payday, and for taking tax and other deductions from their salary.
-Employers will need to use the Pay As You Earn (PAYE) service to report these deductions and pay them on to HMRC for their employees.
+Your first step is to register as an employer with HMRC.

 Decide how you want to run payroll

-It’s up to you whether you operate payroll yourself using software, or have a payroll provider do it for you.
-If you have an accountant, they might also offer a payroll service that you can use.
+It’s up to you whether you operate payroll yourself using special software, or have a payroll provider do it for you.
+If you have an accountant already or you plan to get one, they might also offer a payroll service that you can use.

 Add your employees to payroll